 B Thought: We all learn lessons in life, no matter how old we are, and no matter how many times we have already learned those lessons.

 C Thought: Debate matters of substance with enough people, and you’re bound to come across extremes.
-Those of us that discuss matters with representatives of the extreme faction of the other side, find it enjoyable to nuke their ideas out of the park with facts.
+Those of us who discuss matters with representatives of the extreme faction of the other side, find it enjoyable to nuke their ideas out of the park with facts.
 If you seek such discussions often enough, however, you’re bound to run across the extreme faction of your side.
 Some of these people, unfortunately, go so far out of the parameters that you may initially think that the other side may be right about their characterizations of your side.
 They’re not.
 The person in front of you is simply a characterization of the extreme faction of your side that diverts themselves away from the important matters of the day with trivial matters.
 I don’t know if these people strive for the trivial, because they’re not able to compete in the knowledge of important matters, or they find the trivial more entertaining, but they are inordinately intrigued by the trivial, and they exist on both sides of the aisle

 D Thought: Most artists have one masterpiece in them.
 Everything they do after that is, in ways large and small, derivative of that one masterful work.
 Those of us that get excited when we experience a masterpiece, should understand how difficult such a thing is to create.
 Most of us don’t.
 Most of us characterize the masterpiece as brilliant, and everything after that “sucks!”
 We express our extreme opinions for the mileage it gains us, but most that say such things have never tried to do anything artistic.